In this guide

 Standard documentation: passport, rental contract or proof of address, employment contract or proof of sufficient funds.
 Your BSN is issued on registration day.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to get your documents in order before your appointment.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.

 Healthcare & Insurance